-What happens to my supports if I am aged 65 years or over when the NDIS is implemented?
+What happens to my supports if I am aged 65 years or over when the NDIS rolls out in my area?

 The National Disability Insurance Agency (NDIA) is the agency responsible for determining NDIS eligibility.
 To become an NDIS participant, you must meet residency and disability or early intervention access requirements and be under 65 years when you enter the NDIS.